-One of the guiding principles to our financial strategy (Volume 2) is prudent sustainable financial management.
-This means we are required to produce a 'balanced budget', defined in the Local Government Act as budgeting each year for operating revenue at a level sufficient to meet operating expenses budgeted for that year.
-The Act, however, does allows councils to budget for a deficit, if it resolves that it is financially prudent to do so, including consideration of the wellbeing of the community.
+One of the guiding principles to our Financial Strategy (Volume 2) is prudent sustainable financial management.
+This means we're required to produce a 'balanced budget', defined in the Local Government Act as budgeting each year for operating revenue at a level sufficient to meet operating expenses budgeted for that year.
+The Act, however, does allows councils to budget for a deficit, if it resolves that it is financially prudent to do so, including consideration of the wellbeing of communities.